If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 This could include “how-to” guides, step-by-step tutorials, list posts, opinion pieces, reviews, or comparisons.

-This is the last step but also points towards more competitor research for content strategy and SEO.
+This is the final step, but it also points towards conducting further competitor research for content strategy and SEO.

 You must identify the unique selling point of the top-ranking posts and pages.
-This insight provides valuable information on what searchers value when searching.
+This insight provides valuable information on what searchers value when conducting a search.
 This also includes optimizing your content for keywords that capture the intent.

 Step 2: Find Subtopics and Gaps

-The second layer of our process usually gets ignored and can help you outshine other content competing for the same keyword intent.
+The second layer of our process is often overlooked, but it can help you stand out from other content competing for the same keyword intent.

 Keyword and competitor research is not about seeking inspiration and reusing the same style and format as everyone else.
 Of course, it’s part of the plan, but there’s a bigger picture.

 Google suggests using search innovations and discovered that over 15% of searches have never been made.
-This could mean millions of traffic and questions never finding their answers.
+This could mean millions of traffic and questions going unanswered.

 And here’s how it’s done: